Farfar/homeassistant-seatconnect/README.md

 ![PyPi](https://img.shields.io/pypi/v/seatconnect?label=latest%20pypi)
 ![Downloads](https://img.shields.io/github/downloads/farfar/homeassistant-seatconnect/total)

+# THIS IS NOT MAINTAINED SINCE I DON'T OWN A SEAT/CUPRA CAR
+If you can/want to take over development please send me a message

+---

 # Seat Connect - A Home Assistant custom component for Seat Connect

 ## This is fork of [lendy007/homeassistant-skodaconnect](https://github.com/lendy007/homeassistant-skodaconnect) modified to support Seat